SuperOfficeDocs/superoffice-docs/docs/en/automation/crmscript/tutorials/using-dialogs-in-triggers.md

 2. If user confirms this we should ask for additional input and capture duration.
 3. Based on this we will create an additional appointment of specific type in calendar.

-> [!TIP]
-> You can read more about [triggers][1] and [EventData][2].

 > [!WARNING]
-> Script triggered dialog are not supported on BeforeSave and AfterSave triggers on Document and Quoteline dialogs.
+> Script triggered dialog are not supported on [BeforeSave and AfterSave triggers][2] on Document and Quoteline dialogs.
 Having multiple dialogs appear is not a great user experience, and due to some legacy challenges, this feature has been postponed for these dialogs.

 ## Implementation